Website header large-NL_22_142

 Share this

-That first point affects the most drivers.
-According to the latest National Travel Survey data, a quarter (24%) of English households park vehicles on the street, rising to a third (32%) in urban areas.
-With new combustion engine cars and vans set to be phased out from 2030, the Government is finding ways help them make the switch too.
+A quarter (24%) of vehicles in England are parked on public highways, rising to a third (32%) in urban areas [1].
+With sales of new combustion engine cars and vans set to be phased out by 2035, the Government is finding ways help those drivers make the switch.
+Here’s how.

 What Government support is available for on-street charging?

-A further £15m was made available to local authorities in 2023/24, funding up to 60% of installation and equipment costs per charging point, capped at £7,500 per unit or £13,000 if the electrical connection costs are “particularly high”.
+A further £15m was made available to local authorities in 2023/24, funding up to 50% of installation and equipment costs per charging point, capped at £7,500 per unit [3].
 There is no maximum or minimum project size, but chargepoints must be available to residents 24 hours a day, seven days a week and maintained for seven years.

-Councils, unitary authorities and combined authorities in England are also eligible for the Local Electric Vehicle Infrastructure (LEVI) fund which launched this year after a pilot in 19 areas last year.
-This is designed to accelerate the roll-out of chargepoints by covering hardware, electrical connection and installation costs – however, 2023’s application process ended in May.
+Councils, unitary authorities and combined authorities in England are also eligible for the Local Electric Vehicle Infrastructure (LEVI) fund.
+This is designed to accelerate the roll-out of chargepoints by covering hardware, electrical connection and installation costs, and applications are being processed tranches each financial year [4].

 The LEVI also includes a Support Body, which offers free, impartial advice for local authorities looking to develop their charging strategy, provided by the Energy Saving Trust, Cenex and PA Consulting.